rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 Hannah smiled, reassured with the fact that the world could be confusing but Amir will be Amir.
 She followed him and his ramblings as they disappeared out of view.

-Sam walked towards the gate, the congregation of spirits awaited him in the cavern but he stopped and turned to give one last look to Fladdermoss - *"Could I ask one last question?"*
+Sam walked towards the gate, the congregation of spirits awaited him in the cavern but he stopped and turned to give one last look to Fladdermöss - *"Could I ask one last question?"*

 The spirit gave an inquisitive look to Sam - *"What's weighing you down Sam?"*